VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/xx.Chapter_10 Indirect_Syscalls_dynamic retrieval_SSNs/Chapter_10 Playbook.md

 ### Assembly Instructions
-Again, we don't want to ask ntdll for the syscall stub, but in this case we want to replace the hardcoded SSN with the variable that holds the SSN for the respective native function.
-Therefore, we need to complete the code in the ``syscalls.asm`` file.
-The code below shows the assembler code for the syscall stub of ``NtAllocateVirtualMemory`` which is already implemented in the syscalls.asm file in context of the indirect syscall dropper.
+Again, we don't want to ask ntdll for the syscall stub, we want to replace the hardcoded SSN with the variable that holds the SSN for the respective native function.
+Again, based on the following code, which shows the concept in the context of the native function ``NtAllocateVirtualMemory``, the workshop attendee will need to complete the code for the other native functions ``NtWriteVirtualMemory``, ``NtCreateThreadEx`` and ``NtWaitForSingleObject``.

 <details>
 <summary>Code</summary>